OchiabutoKelechi/SQL-Database-Creation-Project/README.md

 # SQL Database Creation and Analysis Project

 ## Project Overview
 This project demonstrates the design, creation, manipulation, and analysis of a multi-table sales database using SQL Server Management Studio (SSMS).
-The database, named Customer, contains three interconnected tables—Sales, Category, and Location; designed to store and manage transactional data, product categories, and store locations.
+The database, named Customer, contains three interconnected tables; Sales, Category, and Location; designed to store and manage transactional data, product categories, and store locations.
 This project highlights advanced SQL skills, including  database creation, multi-table queries, data manipulation, data aggregation, relationship management, and in-depth analysis using a variety of SQL queries to extract business insights from the data.

 ## Database and Table Design
 The project involved the design and creation of three main tables: Sales, Category, and Location.
 Each table serves a specific purpose within the database and allows for comprehensive analysis of sales data across products, locations, and categories.